-- 1. The ESNZ Eventing Board will approve - - 1.1 The Judges for all New Zealand Championship Events on the recommendation of the Organiser. - 1.2 The Technical Delegate for all New Zealand Championship and CCN-Levents on the recommendation of the Organiser. - 2.
-The Organiser will appoint - - 2.1 All other Officials at New Zealand Championship and CCN-Leventss. - 2.2 The Officials at all other Events. - Medical Refer to Article 635 for presence of medical personnel during the Event. - 4.
+- 1. The ESNZ Eventing Board will approve - - 1.1 The Judges for all New Zealand Championship Events on the recommendation of the Organiser. - 1.2 The Technical Delegate for all New Zealand Championship and CCN-L events on the recommendation of the Organiser. - 2.
+The Chief Steward for all New Zealand Championship Events on the recommendation of the Organiser. - 3.
+The Organiser will appoint - - 3.1 All other Officials at New Zealand Championship and CCN-L events. - 3.2 The Officials at all other Events. - 4.
+Medical Refer to Article 635 for presence of medical personnel during the Event. - 5.
 Veterinary The Organiser must appoint a Veterinarian to be the Official Veterinarian for the Event.
-Refer to Article 637 for presence of Veterinarian during an Event. - 5.
-The Chief Steward for all New Zealand Championship Events on the recommendation of the Organiser.
+Refer to Article 637 for presence of Veterinarian during an Event.